The Harbour, Sydney

 On a warm sunny day, the harbour is a vibrant blue and dotted with hundreds of sailing boats, cruise boats and ferries.

 The best way of seeing the harbour is to be on it and that's easy to do.
-Sydney Ferries, which are also government run, provide an inexpensive way of seeing the most beautiful harbour in the world.
+Sydney Ferries, which are government run, provide an inexpensive way of seeing the most beautiful harbour in the world.
+The only drawback is that they follow specific routes, which are not necessarily near some of the harbour's natural and man-made attarctions, and you don't get a close viewing like you do on the cruise boats.
+The whole idea of the cruise boats is to give visitors the best possible experience in seeing the harbour and its attractions.

 The hub of Sydney Harbour is Circular Quay, a ferry terminus situated at the bottom end of the central business district.
 Government ferries depart from here for most parts of the harbour.
 From here its an easy walk or short ferry ride to The Rocks, the Taronga Zoo, Darling Harbour and Bondi Beach.